pantheon-systems/wp-saml-auth/tests/behat/README.md

 - **Pantheon multidev environments**: Temporary test environments created per test run
 - **SimpleSAMLphp**: Deployed on Pantheon alongside WordPress for integration testing

-## Running Tests Locally

-Tests are designed to run in CI/CD via GitHub Actions.
-Running locally requires:

-- Terminus CLI with Pantheon authentication
-- Access to the `wp-saml-auth` Pantheon site
-- SimpleSAMLphp installation on the Pantheon environment

-See `.github/workflows/behat-tests.yml` for the complete test setup.